Here’s what you’ll learn from Unilever’s strategy study:

 Along with buying their competitors, Unilever did not stop introducing new products into the market.
 In 1984, their product Whisk overtook P & G’s Cheer in the US laundry detergent market.

-This multi-pronged strategy of introducing new products and acquiring ones with potential did not allow Unilever to capitalize fully on the market's potential for growth and leave little room for competitors to adjust.
+This multi-pronged strategy of introducing new products and acquiring ones with potential did not allow Unilever to capitalize fully on the market's potential for growth and left little room for competitors to adjust.

 Standing out from the competition